NicoloMoretti/barracks/docs/scripting-guide.md

     return 0
 )

+(
+    (up-chat-data-to-self "° %d" factorial(10))
+)

 ```

-This is possible because a function call is not simply a jump to a zone of code, but it's more akin to executing a new sub-program, which has it's own memory and execution state.
+This is possible because a function call is not simply a jump to a zone of code, but it's more akin to executing a new sub-program, which has it's own local memory variables and execution state.

 > [!WARNING]